 Data shows that the number of motorcyclist accidents increased from 66,354 in 1995 to 119,980 in 2007, according to reports from the U.S. Department of Transportation.

-“We’re not saying that motorcycles are unsafe or that people shouldn’t ride them,” University of Rochester Medical Center trauma director, Dr. Mark Gestring, tells the Globe.
+“We’re not saying that motorcyclists aren’t safe or that people shouldn’t ride motorcycles,” University of Rochester Medical Center trauma director, Dr. Mark Gestring, tells the Globe.
 “We are just saying, if you get injured and you are older, the consequences are higher,” Gestring said.

 Motorcyclists are very proud of their motorcycles and the lifestyle.
 Motorcycling can be a very enjoyable means of transportation.
 Just be sure you know the types of insurance for motorcyclists and be prepared.